-Huffman, who allegedly “made a purported charitable contribution of $15,000” to help her eldest daughter, Sofia Macy, get into a prestigious university, also explained that the 18-year-old was not aware of the scheme.
+Huffman, who allegedly “made a purported charitable contribution of $15,000” to help her eldest daughter, Sophia Macy, get into a prestigious university, also explained that the 18-year-old was not aware of the scheme.

 “My daughter knew absolutely nothing about my actions, and in my misguided and profoundly wrong way, I have betrayed her,” the Golden Globe winner added.
 “This transgression toward her and the public I will carry for the rest of my life.
 My desire to help my daughter is no excuse to break the law or engage in dishonesty.”